-13. The proposed high-level programme budget 2020-2021 is the first of the two full biennial budgets of the GPW 13.
+- 13. The proposed high-level programme budget 2020-2021 is the first of the two full biennial budgets of the GPW 13.
 Similar to previous bienniums, its development has been based on a prioritization process that starts at the country level.
 However, this time, the prioritization process has been enhanced and sequenced properly to ensure that country priorities drive the work at all levels of the Organization and that the capacity, expertise and resources of the Organization are coordinated to deliver public health impact at the country level.
-This is in line with GPW 13 strategic shifts, where the focus is to identify priority results with measurable targets in every country.

-14. To facilitate both strategic and operational development of the programme budget, a GPW13 planning framework was developed and shared with Member States (Annex 1).
+This is in line with GPW 13 strategic shifts, where the focus is to identify priority results with measurable targets in every country. - 14.
+To facilitate both strategic and operational development of the programme budget, a GPW13 planning framework was developed and shared with Member States (see Annex 1).
 The framework provides an organizing structure and the common basis for prioritization of results.
-The triple billion goals and a set of outcomes2 were central to the planning.
+The triple billion goals and a set of outcomes were central to the planning. - 15.
+The important first step is a structured consultation on the priorities at the country level with the GPW 13 results framework as a basis, especially the triple billion goals and outcomes.

-2 The outcomes are set of results that underpin each of the triple billion goals.
+The outcomes are set of results that underpin each of the triple billion goals.
 These outcomes articulate the shared results to which Member States, partners and the Secretariat should work towards achieving.
 This set of outcomes provides a more integrated view of the results that is consistent with the GPW 13 strategic shifts.
 For a common understanding of the outcomes, the scope of work has been defined for each, giving a range of approaches and areas of action that would contribute to achieving the outcomes.

-15. The important first step is a structured consultation on the priorities at the country level with the GPW 13 results framework as a basis, especially the triple billion goals and outcomes.
 The Secretariat has engaged country counterparts and national partners to discuss priorities for the duration of the GPW 13.
 In countries with WHO country presence, the heads of WHO country offices led the exercise.
 Those without WHO country presence were engaged through the coordination of regional offices.